Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Knicks vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

 The New York Knicks are 4.5-point favorites heading into Game 1 of the second round of the NBA Playoffs against the Miami Heat at Madison Square Garden on Sunday, starting at 1:00 PM ET on ABC.
-The matchup has a point total of 207.5.
+The point total in the matchup is set at 210.5.

 Knicks vs. Heat Odds & Info